turulomio/pdf2odt/README.md

 `pip install pdf2odt`

 Now you have to download poppler for windows from https://blog.alivate.com.au/poppler-windows/.
 Uncompress the downloaded file.
+Add it's installation directory to path.

+Now you haveve to download tesseract for windows fromm https://github.com/UB-Mannheim/tesseract/wiki and add it's installation directory to pathsh

 Now you can use it typing in windows shell: